Home Contact Links

 Iain McGilchrist The Master and His Emissary.
 P 171, The Nature of the Two Worlds

-McGilchrist also points out that the left hemisphere does have emotions.
-It is associated with anger, intolerance, and disgust; all too often the timbre which social media, in particular, and general social discourse quickly descend to nowadays.
-Anger lateralizes to the left, and results from the left-hemisphere tendency to see things in black and white.
-In the interview with Rebel Wisdom below, WE NEED TO ACT, McGilchrist discusses the illiberal tendencies of some who, ironically, describe themselves as liberal.
+McGilchrist also points out that the left hemisphere does possess emotions.
+However, these are typically associated with anger, intolerance, and disgust — tones that increasingly dominate public discourse, particularly on social media.
+Anger lateralises to the left hemisphere and reflects its tendency to frame reality in rigid, black-and-white terms.
+In the interview with Rebel Wisdom below, McGilchrist discusses the illiberal impulses of some who, ironically, describe themselves as liberal.

 My 2023 Thunderblog aboout McGilchrist's work can be viewed here or at https://www.thunderbolts.info/wp/2023/10/15/losing-context-the-divided-brain-and-the-making-of-the-western-world/